joshualande/joshualande.github.io/_posts/2014-02-03-jekyll-github-pages-poole.md

 The process of backing up Wordpress is a huge pain.
 I was annoyed constantly installing security updates.
 I hated having to keep an opaque database in order to keep all of my content.
 And whenever I went in to edit my website, I was always afraid that I would fat-finger change something and have no idea what happened.

 So when I learned about [Jekyll](http://jekyllrb.com/), it seemed like a great alternative.
 I like the idea that my entire blog is a set of static files.
 Besides its simplicity, it makes backups so much easier and avoids most common security concerns caused by running dynamic websites.
 I could write my posts in [Markdown](http://en.wikipedia.org/wiki/Markdown) which I know from [Confluence](https://www.atlassian.com/software/confluence) and [GitHub](http://github.com).
-And  I was really excited that all of my blog posts would be static markdown files and I wouldn't have to deal with configuring a website.
 Also, Jekyll allows for code examples to be very nicely embedded in the website.
 Finally, Jekyll is very lightweight and allows for very minimal websites without any bloat.

 The fact that GitHub provides [free hosting for Jekyll blogs](http://pages.github.com) is just icing on the cake.
 It will save me ~$50 per year in hosting.
 GitHub provides automatic version control of my blog.
 I can use GitHub's web editor to write blog posts online.
 And I can still connect it to my custom domain ([joshualande.com](http://joshualande.com)).